AATools/mq-metrics-pyclient/README.md

 By default, metrics are collected every 15 seconds.

 The metrics provided by the client:

 * `mq_manager_status...` - current status of MQ managers;
 * `mq_listener_status...` - current status of MQ listeners;
 * `mq_channel_status...` - current status of MQ channels;
 * `mq_channel_connection_count...` -  connections counts to the channels;
 * `mq_queue_curdepth...` - current depth of queues;
 * `mq_queue_maxdepth...` - maximum depth of queues.

+You can run `MQ metrics pyclient` and [IB metrics pyclient](https://github.com/AATools/ib-metrics-pyclient) together.
+Metrics from both clients will be sent to the same pushgateway.
+Conflicts will not arise.

 ## Getting Started